-Jill serves on the Board of the Hawaiʻi Data Collaborative and is an Advisory Board Member of the Hawaiʻi Budget and Policy Center.
-In 2004, Jill was a key founding member and organizer of the Patsy T. Mink PAC and has continued the PAC’s mission of supporting pro-choice Hawaiʻi Democratic women running for office.
+Apart from her work in the State Senate, Jill also served as co-director for CyberHawaii and External Affairs Director for the Nisei Veterans Memorial Center.
+She served on the boards of the Hawaiʻi Data Collaborative and as an Advisory Board Member of the Hawaiʻi Budget and Policy Center.
+Additionally, she was a founding member of the Patsy T. Mink PAC and continues to support the PAC’s mission of aiding pro-choice Hawaii Democratic women running for office.